 Typical workplace

 All right, I should talk about my use of the word, ‘typical’.
-Unlike office ergonomics, which tends to follow a pretty straight-forward standard, typically involving a chair, desk, and computer system, manufacturing ergonomics presents unique challenges due to the vast array of work environments.
+Unlike office ergonomics, which tends to follow a pretty straight-forward standard, typically involving a chair, desk, and computer system; manufacturing ergonomics presents unique challenges due to the vast array of work environments.
 From assembly lines for small medical devices to large-scale production of very large machinery, the scope is extensive.

 So, is there the same standard in manufacturing ergonomics as there is in office ergonomics?
 Is there a ‘typical’ manufacturing workplace?
 Here's how Investopedia defines manufacturing.